 My left foot sticks out about 50 degrees

-When took my first steps with a crutch after the operation the physiotherapist told me that my leg was swinging in a wide arc, surely this was a sign that something was wrong, should he not have told the surgeons?
+When took my first steps with a crutch after the hip replacement the physiotherapist told me that my leg was swinging in a wide arc, surely this was a sign that something was wrong, should he not have told the surgeons?

 When I went to exercises the physio saw that I could not lift my leg and said "there is nothing I can do for you," surely he should have reported that to the surgeon